-Physical Scope
+2.5 Physical Scope

-- 2.4.9 The physical scope of the assessment i.e. the range of European sites to be considered will be based upon a combination of tracing impact pathways and using distances derived from various studies. - 2.4.10 The internationally important wildlife sites (also known as European sites) of relevance to HRA are shown in Table 1.
+2.5.1 The physical scope of the assessment i.e. the range of European sites to be considered will be based upon a combination of tracing impact pathways and using distances derived from various studies.

+The internationally important wildlife sites (also known as European sites) of relevance to HRA are shown in Table 1: .
 Full details of reasons for designation, conservation objectives and key vulnerabilities are presented in Appendix A. These internationally important wildlife sites are identified in Appendix A, Figure 1.
-The following sites lie wholly or partly within the South Downs National Park or within the surrounding sphere of influence.

-Table 1: Physical scope of the HRA
+These sites lie wholly or partly within the South Downs National Park or within the surrounding sphere of influence:Table 1: Physical scope of the HRA

 European sites

-Calcareous grassla nd sites:
+Calcareous grass Calcareous grassland sites:

 • Lewes Downs SAC

 • Castle Hill SAC

 • Butser Hill SAC

 Woodland sites:

 • Duncton to Bignor Escarpment SAC

 • Kingley Vale SAC

 • East Hampshire Hangers SAC

 • Rook Clift SAC

-Heathland/bog sites S:
+Heathland/bog sit es:

 • Shortheath Common SAC

 • Woolmer Forest SAC

 • Ashdown Forest SAC

 • Thursley, Ash, Pirbright and Chobham SAC

 Bat sites:

 • Singleton & Cocking Tunnels SAC

-• Ebernoe Common SAC 5
+• Ebernoe Common SAC 6

-• The Mens SAC 6
+• The Mens SAC 7

-Heathland bird sites 5:
+Heathland bird sit es:

 • Wealden Heaths Phase II SPA

 • Ashdown Forest SPA

 • Thursley, Hankley and Frensham Commons SPA

 Riverine sites:

 • River Itchen SAC

 • Arun Valley SAC/SPA/Ramsar site

-Estuarine sites: Chich cater 9 Law rate as Harbaura Damasar/ CDA
+Estuarine sites: Chickaster & Longstone Herbeurg Domest/ ODA

 • Chichester & Langstone Harbours Ramsar/ SPA

 • Solent Maritime SAC

-• Wattandaitan Dorset and Solent potential SPA
+• Dorset and Solent potential SPA

 Wetland sites: Pevensey Levels SAC/ Ramsar site

-Ţ. 1 STORISS, ESTOIS ON OF INAMIGUE SILO
+• r ovonooy Lovolo Ortor Ramaal alto

-- 2.4.11 Emer Bog SAC is located 6.7km from the SDNPA boundary.
+- 2.5.2 Emer Bog SAC is located 6.7km from the SDNPA boundary.
 By nature of the bog habitats present, it is sensitive to changes in hydrology.
 The River Itchen separates the SDNPA area from the catchment area of Emer Bog SAC.
-As such, Emer Bog SAC is not discussed further. - 2.4.12 The Solent and Isle of Wight Lagoons SAC is located at its closest 7.8km in a straight line from the SDNPA boundary.
+As such, Emer Bog SAC is not discussed further. - 2.5.3 The Solent and Isle of Wight Lagoons SAC is located at its closest 7.8km in a straight line from the SDNPA boundary.
 Realistically this distance is further.
 The site is vulnerable to changes in salinity.
-The
+The SDNPA LP does not contain any impact pathways that could result in changes in salinity to this SAC.
+As such, this site is not discussed further.

-5 Also contain beech forests on acid soils as a designated feature
+6 Also contain beech forests on acid soils as a designated feature

-6 Also contains beech forests on acid soils as a designated feature
+7 Also contains beech forests on acid soils as a designated feature